19 Cool Cities Perfect for Weekend Getaways in the USA

 53 Best Things to Do in Savannah (+ Food Tips!)

-Shoppers will love all the boutiques on Broughton Street, River Street, and in City Market, and those looking to indulge their taste buds will find limitless incredible food in Savannah, from classic southern meals at the Olde Pink House to tasty ice cream at Leopold’s.
+Shoppers will love all the boutiques on Broughton Street, River Street and in City Market, and those looking to indulge their taste buds will find limitless incredible food in Savannah, from classic southern meals at the Olde Pink House to tasty ice cream at Leopold’s to plenty of excellent local coffee shops.

 If you’re a former Girl Scout like me, or just interested in their history, be sure to also pay a visit to the home of the organization’s founder, Juliette Gordon Low.